open-resources/dash_curriculum/_sources/part3/chapter10.md

 Let us see **multiple Inputs** in action first.
 Let's build an app that has a dropdown and radio buttons, both of which will modify the graph.
 The dropdown will be used to select a single country out of all the countries covered in the gapminder data set.
 The radio buttons will be used to build either a line chart or a scatter plot.

 Now, since we are using 2 Inputs in the callback decorator, we have 2 component properties.
 Each component property must be represented as callback function arguments (in this example `value_dropdown` and `value_radio`).
-Also, make sure that the order in which you write the component properties reflects the order of the function arguments: first Input component property is tied to the first function argument.
+Also, make sure that the order in which you write the component properties reflects the order of the function arguments: the first Input component property is tied to the first function argument.

 ```
 # Import packages